Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as moderate; residents are typically located 405 meters from the nearest transport stop.
-Service frequency averages 180 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.
+The accessibility of transport services is rated as moderate, with residents on average located approximately 405 meters away from their nearest transport stop.
+The frequency of service averages around 180 trips per day across all routes, which equates to roughly 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport